Ashish06Ranjan/Assignment-1/README.md

 - R² Score: 0.7833

 ## Conclusion
-The Multiple Linear Regression model achieved good prediction performance and showed that smoking status, age, and BMI are important factors affecting medical insurance charges.
+The model performed well in predicting insurance charges and achieved an R² score of about 0.78.
+The results show that smoking status, age, and BMI are important factors affecting insurance costs.
+Although the model performs well, it may not accurately predict every case because Linear Regression assumes a linear relationship between the features and the target.